 The word Gamification refers to the application of game-design theory and mechanics to non-game frameworks to further engage users.
-Gamification is used in several domains, such as training processes, where it helps to make the experience more fun and interactive.
-Studies on this topic have shown the positive results, as it leverages peoples’ innate desire for competition, self-expression and achievement.
+Gamification is used in several areas, such as training processes, where it helps to make the experience more fun and interactive.
+Studies on this topic have shown positive results, as it leverages peoples’ innate desire for competition, self-expression and achievement.

 Activating the Gamification App

 To use gamification in your platform, you first need to activate the app.
 Log into your platform as the Superadmin, then select the gear icon in the top right corner to access the Admin Menu.
 Now, select the Add New Apps button.
 On the next page, select the Additional Features tab, then find the Gamification app in the list of apps in this tab.

 In the app’s row, press the Try It For Free button.
 Read the information in the pop up box, then select the Try It For Free button.
 The app is now active in your platform.
 You can begin the setup from the Admin Menu.

 Begin by configuring the settings of the app.
 Access the Admin Menu from the gear icon, find the Gamification section in the menu, then select the Settings subitem.
 On this page, you can flag two options.
 By flagging the first option to display available badges in a user’s My Badges list, users will be able to quickly and easily see the badges they’ve earned in the My Gamification panel, the My Gamification area of their platform, as well as the Gamification widget (if activated).

 If you flag the latter option to enable the Rewards Marketplace, users will be able to request rewards based on the points (converted into coins) that they receive when earning a badge.
 Refer to the linked article in this paragraph to learn how to setup the Rewards Marketplace in your platform.